Finding God in the dark

 The End?
 The new beginning

-The Bible begins and ends with the description of a paradise-garden in which there is a tree of life and a life-giving river.
+The Bible begins and ends with the description of a paradise garden in which there is a tree of life and a life-giving river.
 In this last chapter of John’s Apocalypse, John shows how God’s restoration and renewal of all things are brought to completion.
 In this final vision of the Revelation of Jesus Christ (1:1), we see the Gospel of God beautifully painted.

 Jesus is life (22:1-5).
 Continuing with the scene of the New Jerusalem (Revelation 21), John describes the River of Life flowing from the throne room of God and the Lamb.
 The picture of the life-giving river alludes to Eden (Genesis 2:7-10) and Ezekiel’s vision (Ezekiel 47:1-12).
 This River of Life flows in the middle of the street of this Holy City.
-On its banks is the Tree of Life, bearing fruit all-year long, with “it’s leaves for the healing of nations” (22:2; Ezekiel 47:7,12).
+On its banks is the Tree of Life, bearing fruit all year long, with “its leaves for the healing of nations” (22:2; Ezekiel 47:7,12).

 tree-of-life3_1